Zamiell/isaac-achievement-randomizer/docs/about.md

 ### Donation Machine Removal

 - The mod removed all Donation Machines from the game in order to increase the difficulty and prevent individual runs from influencing each other.
+(Eden's Blessing is removed from the game for the same reason.)
 - Greed Donation Machines are also removed because they serve no purpose in this mod.
-- Additionally, the Karma trinket is removed from the game because it would serve no purpose.
+- The Karma trinket is removed from the game because it would serve no purpose.

-### Eden TMTRAINER Handling

-In this mod, Eden can never start with TMTRAINER.
-(This is a quality of life fix for a convention taken from the Isaac streaking community, because starting TMTRAINER is unfair for streaking purposes.
-For example, a TMTRAINER collectible could have the effect of `when enemy dies --> spawn another enemy`, making the run impossible to complete.)

 ### Pause Prevention